This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Step 1

 Open up Cricut Designs Space and the Conversation Heart Party SVG.
-Here you will find all of the elements you need to create the conversation heart balloons, the templates for the candy box and the conversation heart backdrop candies.
+Here you will find all of the elements you need to create the conversation heart balloons, the templates for the candy box, and the conversation heart backdrop candies.

 Step 2

 Start by cutting out the vinyl sayings for your conversation heart balloons in red vinyl.
-Apply transfer tape to the vinyl sayings and peel back to reveal your design.
+Apply transfer tape to the vinyl sayings and peel them back to reveal your design.

 Step 3